the-swerve/citizen/readme.md

 var Post = model()
 ```

-#### Model.where(name, fn, properties)
+#### Model.where(name, fn, dependent_properties)

 Create a computed property by using `where`, setting the name, and using a
 function whose parameters are other properties that it depends on.
-Finally, list those properties at the end so we can recognize which ones this depends on.
+Finally, list those properties at the end so we can recognize which ones it depends on.

 ```js
 Post.where('capitalized_title', function(title) {